dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   apply to extremely sophisticated observed networks with the ability to reorient cognition.

+### Detecting [intent of] A Fake Accent (X) Variational Inference

+- introduce the concept of variational inference
+- using variational inference to cut through some steadily held illusion.
+A specific example, trying to determine whether someone in a conversation who is speaking w/ an accent is merely impersonating
+  - how does an algorithm approach this? it's really no different than how a person would approach it, though an algorithm can be more methodic about it.
+- using the concept of variational inference, each event where there is a deviation in the illusion's quality contributes towards the accumulation of information detracting from coherence.
+  - that is, coherence and authenticity are impossible to fake, but simple to pull off -- given authenticity.
+  - the more time/input you have, the more each deviating event contributes a bit of information.
+    - for this cumulative dissonance, its product is greater than the sum. how does each deviation from the norm (or from authentic behavior) impact the informational state-space?
+    - why does the curse of dimensionality, here, make it harder to exhibit authenticity across all of the dimensions?
+  - if you can interact with the system, you can leverage the variation inference to identify where the uncertainty lies in the possible information states: you can inform your interactions with the system to probe specific elements of the space of information states
+    - this needs to be articulated in more precise terms.

 # Neural Representations of (Inferred Physical Systems)

 - is there a better word here meaning "locally" but with the